 Those interviewed valued information about familiar people most when they felt unsafe and when they had a choice of options.
 In the Wizard of Oz section, they rated information delivered by the imaginary device most important at the park and restaurant, and least at the post office.
-As one man said, "A park is someplace you'd want to hang out in - unlike the post office."
 At the park, anxiety about street people created the need for social data.
 People most valued the number of familiar people nearby, as they wanted assurances of reliability for those around them.
-As one man said, "I don't feel comfortable seeing people with all their worldly possessions with them...Knowing people who came here would increase my comfort level."
-Another participant thought knowing "moms and kids" visited the park would be reassuring.
-One Participant wanted to differentiate the restaurant from the other "cheap joints" stating, "If lots of people I knew ate here, I'd have more respect for it.
+One participant thought knowing "moms and kids" visited the park would be reassuring.
+Another wanted to differentiate the restaurant from the other "cheap joints" stating, "If lots of people I knew ate here, I'd have more respect for it.
 It would be interesting to see where other familiar people eat."

-New design ideas emerged from the participatory design exercise.
-By fusing participatory design with acting-out in context, participants drew from their experiences on the tour to create interfaces that responded to their expressed needs and concerns.
 After walking through a street fair, one woman included a request for a "discreet" interface and a "festival" interface.
-Since many users organized their sketches around social groups, we added user-defined groups (i.e. "students," "moms and kids,") to the concept.
+Since many users organized their Familiar Strangers around social groups, we added userdefined groups (i.e. "students," "moms and kids,") to the concept.

-The exercise revealed tensions in users between a desire for social data and concerns about privacy in public places.
+The participatory design exercise revealed tensions in users between a desire for social data and concerns about privacy in public places.
 The "radar" metaphor - a representation of the social and physical space that maps others' positions in relation to the user - was a favored invention of the participants, occurring six times over nine interviews.
 However, privacy concerns rendered it unusable.
 Users liked combining spatial and social data to create a "social landscape," but did not want other people to have that kind of information about them.
 Concerns about safety arose because visible wearable displays tie digital data to bodies: "What if my device showed that I didn't know anyone?
 I would feel worried about my safety in a crowd."